-It does not usually affect vision but floating opacities may cause irritation and may be confused with more common vitreous hemorrhage.
+It does not usually affect vision but floating opacities may cause irritation and may be confused with more common vitreous haemorrhage.
 It interferes with retinal examination.

 The accumulated spherical opacities called asteroid bodies are made up of lipid components and calcium salt in the form of calcium phosphate apatite bound to fatty acid carboxylate groups.

-It appears as discrete, mobile, highly echogenic, sperical or star shaped opacities in vitreous chamber without any posterior acoustic shadowing.
+It appears as discrete, mobile, highly echogenic, spherical or star-shaped opacities in the vitreous chamber without any posterior acoustic shadowing.
 These are best appreciated after movement.

 Treatment and prognosis

-Asteroid hyalosis is benign condition and usually no treatment is necessary.
-Vitectomy may be indicated when it is associated with other vitreous or retinal pathologies such as proliferative diabetic retinopathy.
+Asteroid hyalosis is a benign condition and usually, no treatment is necessary.
+Vitrectomy may be indicated when it is associated with other vitreous or retinal pathologies such as proliferative diabetic retinopathy.

 - Vitreous floaters

-- Synchisis scintillans:- made up of cholesterol and it sinks in the vitreous
+- Synchysis scintillans: composed of cholesterol and precipitates in the vitreous

 - 1. Sharma O P. Orbital sonography with it's slinico-surgical correlation.
 Indian J Radiol Imaging 2005; 15:537-54